benschaf/waste-schedule/TESTING.md

 | wasteschedules | schedule_detail.html | ![screenshot](documentation/validation-schedule-detail.png) | no warnings or errors |
 | wasteschedules | schedule_list.html | ![screenshot](documentation/validation-schedule-list.png) | no warnings or errors |

+There were no issues with the HTML files.

 ### CSS

-I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate all of my CSS files.
+I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate the CSS file.

 ![jigsaw badge](http://jigsaw.w3.org/css-validator/images/vcss-blue)